+We follow the Read Write Inc programme to teach phonics and use a wide range of resources to support our teaching in this area.
 We use fun rhymes and actions to learn the sounds required for children to develop the necessary skills for reading.
 These sounds are split into three sets and the children learn a set at a time at their own pace and according to their ability.
 Rhymes and actions are used to introduce each sound until the children learn to read the sound.
 The children then move onto reading the sound within a word before moving onto writing the word and using it within context.

-The children also learn the common exception words for their year group during spelling and phonics sessions.
+The children also learn the common exception words (CEW) for their year group during spelling and phonics sessions.

 Phonics is taught every day for 20 minutes as a whole class session.
 We have found that teaching it as a whole class allows for the skills taught in these sessions to be more transferrable to other lessons.
 Teaching assistants and teachers lead phonics interventions for any children that need extra support or to catch up from a particular session or learning of a specific sound.

 When the children reach Key Stage Two, if phonics sessions are still needed, they are taught by both teachers and teaching assistants alongside the spelling program.